 Contractor accused of not completing work on flood damaged home

-BATON ROUGE – Police say another contractor has been charged with home improvement fraud after not completing work on a house damaged by the August floods.
+BATON ROUGE – A Baton Rouge contractor faces fraud charges after deputies say he agreed to repair a flood damaged home then never completed the work.

-Chancellor Orlando Porche was charged with one felony count of home improvement fraud Thursday.
-He was booked into the East Baton Rouge Parish Prison.
+Sargent Pitcher was charged with a felony count of residential contractor fraud.
+He was booked into the East Baton Rouge Parish Prison Wednesday.

-According to arrest documents, Porche entered into a written contract on Oct.
-10 to repair a home on Stokley Place that was damaged by the August flooding.
+According to arrest documents, the victim said he gave Pitcher $52,000 in exchange for home repairs between Sept.
+16 through Jan.
+9. The victim told investigators Pitcher did not return to complete the work after receiving the final payment.

-Documents say the victim gave Porche an additional payment of $20,000 for the work nearly a month before entering into the contract.
-Between Sept.
-16 and Dec.
-27, the victim said he paid Porche an additional $32,700 and work on the home was going smoothly.
+The victim said he made multiple attempts to contact Pitcher.
+The victim contacted the State Licensing Board and learned that Pitcher’s contracting license expired in 2011.